johannesholmberg/archive.holmberg.io/reading/_posts/2016-01-31-the-lathe-of-heaven.md

 {: .intro}

 Afraid of what he will change in the future George starts taking drugs to prevent him from dreaming at all.
 When being caught by the police he's given a psychiatrist to help treat his drug abuse.
 But when the psychiatrist slowly starts noticing strange changes happening when George is dreaming, he decides to shape them...

-I read the Kindle version of the book and my highlights from it are below.

 {% include book-highlights.html %}